Turkey men's national under-20 basketball team

-The Turkey men's national under-20 basketball team (Ümit Milli Basketbol Takımı) is the national representative for Turkey in men's international under-20 basketball tournaments.
+The Turkey men's national under-20 basketball team (Ümit Milli Basketbol Takımı) is the national representative for Turkey in international men's under-20 basketball tournaments.
 They are formed and run by the Turkish Basketball Federation.
 The U20 team regularly competes at the FIBA U20 EuroBasket and in 2007, the U21 team participated at the FIBA Under-21 World Championship.